Department Chair Leadership Institute

 Develop leadership skills needed to lead change during turbulent times.

-The Department Chair Leadership Institute is designed for current department chairs who serve at state colleges and universities and aspire to be dynamic, strategic, and empathetic leaders.
-Participants gain a national perspective on the importance of the department chair in serving the institutional mission, delivering value and ensuring student success.
+The Department Chair Leadership Institute (DCLI) is designed for current department chairs who serve at state colleges and universities and aspire to be dynamic, strategic, and empathetic leaders.
+Participants gain a national perspective on the importance of the department chair in serving the institutional mission, delivering value, and ensuring student success.

 Members of the inaugural DCLI cohort participate in breakouts.